PierrePriou/PanArctic_DSL/PanArctic_DSL_CTD.md

 CTD records with acoustic data, I rasterized CTD data on the same grid as the acoustic data.
-I tried two different grids; the WGS84 projection (EPSG:4326) with grid cells of 2°lon \* 1°lat, and the EASE-Grid 2.0 North (EPSG:6931) which is the default grid for sea-ice data.
+I tried two different grids; the WGS84 projection (EPSG:4326) with grid cells of 2°lon \* 1°lat, and the EASE-Grid 2.0 North (EPSG:6931) with grid cells of 100 km \* 100 km which is the default grid for sea-ice data.
 For each cell I calculated the mean conservative temperature and absolute salinity between 200 and 1000 m depth.

 ``` r
 load("data/CTD/CTD_2015_2019.RData") # CTD data